fieldtrip/website/workshop/neuroimaging2-2526/sped4.md

 ## Visualization with FieldTrip code

-As discussed in the videos and lecture, biological signals are often dominated by a strong so-called "1/f" component.
+As discussed in the lectures, biological signals are often dominated by a strong so-called "1/f" component.
 In order to visualize and interpret task-related *changes* in oscillatory activity with respect to a baseline window, it is therefore recommended to perform baseline normalization.

 In general there are two possibilities for normalizing: